ax-le/nmf_audio_benchmark/README.md

 ## Installation

-The code waas developed using Python 3.11, and numpy version 1.23.5..
-As of now, it will probably **not** work with Python 3.12 and numpy versions higher than 1.24, sorry for the inconvenience!
-This should be fixed in near future.
+The code was developed using Python 3.12, and numpy version 1.26.4.
+Using numpy v2.* may cause errors when installing some dependencies, sorry for the inconvenience.

 To install the toolbox, clone the repository and install the required dependencies: